-Last week we were invited to visit Blue Mountain and stay a few nights so that we could experience some of family activities they offer.
-Since it was the middle the week and Tony had to work I had asked my sister to join us instead and I’m so happy she came.
-She’s also an amazing photographer and the photos she took were so beautiful!
-Be prepared for a flood of Blue Mountain pictures on instagram.
+Since it was the middle of the week and Tony had to work I asked my sister to join us and I’m so glad she came.
+She’s also an amazing photographer and I love all the pictures she took.

-As for couples and single adults there are wonderful places to eat, drink and several spa’s to enjoy.
-We saw lots of couples who were taking a romantic getaway and even a bachelorette party and they all looked like they were having the best time ever.
+There are wonderful places to eat, drink and several spas to enjoy.
+We saw lots of couples who were taking a romantic getaway and even a bachelorette party!

-In conclusion I am coming back with Tony next time, and also booking a wellness trip for my mom and my sister so the three of us can all relax, drink wine and get pampered at one of the spa’s.
-I would recommend it to anyone who is looking for a resort getaway without leaving the country, or even the province for that matter.
+I’m totally booking a wellness trip for my mom and my sister soon.
+So the three of us can relax, drink wine and get pampered at one of the many local spas.
+I would recommend booking a stay at Blue Mountain for anyone who is looking for a local getaway.

 Where we stayed

 We stayed at the Mosaic Boutique Suites in the village, which was highly recommended by several people we spoke to before coming.
-I called ahead to make sure there was parking available and a pool because in the end that was going to be the deciding factor in where we stayed.
-Luckily there was a beautiful pool, a large hot tub, fitness centre and even a spa.
-The rooms had a bathtub (which is essential for parents of young children), a fire place, couch and even a kitchen complete with a stove top, microwave and mini fridge.
+I called ahead to make sure there was parking available and a pool because, in the end, that was going to be the deciding factor in where we stayed.
+Luckily there was a beautiful pool, a large hot tub, fitness center, and even a spa.
+The rooms had a bathtub (which is essential for parents of young children), a fireplace, couch, and even a kitchen complete with a stovetop, microwave, and mini-fridge.